 In Central America, several scholars have documented the effect of political violence on migration during the decade of 1980s.
-A migration model estimated for El Salvador (Stanley, 1987) found evidence of political violence accounted for more than half of the Salvadorian apprehensions in the U.S., suggesting that the fear for violence is a dominant motivation of migration.
-Morrison & May (1994) estimated migration in Guatemala using a maximizing utility framework in which an individual could decide to migrate to an area with a lower expected income but with more peace and tranquility finding a nonlinear effect of violence in migration.
-Finally Lundquist & Massey (2005) find that the Nicaraguan migration to the US in the 1980s was linked to the level of Contra War violence, independent of economic motivations.
+A migration model estimated for El Salvador (Stanley

+1987) found evidence of political violence accounted for more than half of the Salvadorian apprehensions in the USA, suggesting that the fear for violence is a dominant motivation of migration.
+Morrison and May (1994) estimated migration in Guatemala using a maximising utility framework in which an individual could decide to migrate to an area with a lower expected income but with more peace and tranquility finding a non-linear effect of violence in migration.
+Finally Lundquist and Massey (2005) find that the Nicaraguan migration to the USA in the 1980s was linked to the level of Contra War violence, independent of economic motivations.
 However, they conclude that the line that separates economic than political migrants is often artificial and in most cases, the political motivations cannot be distinguishable from the economic ones.
+More recently, Albuja (2014) documented the migration from Central American to the USA and the threats due to the drug-related violence these migrants suffer when they cross Mexico (extortions, kidnappings or mass murders), analysing the humanitarian crisis generated and the governmental responses available to provide humanitarian aid to this population (including also Mexican migrants fleeing from violence).